-- 1. Connect the power cord into the receptacle on the rear of the ultrasonic processor. - 2.
-Make sure the unit is switched off.
-Plug the electrical line cord into the electrical outlet. - 3.
-If the optional foot switch is used, insert the plug into the jack located on the rear panel. - 4.
-Important set up tips are discussed in the Addendum - 5.
-For best results it is critical to use the appropriate size and type of accessory to process your sample.
-If you are not sure that you have the proper horn for your sample volume please refer to the product brochure or call for assistance. - 6.
-Horns/Probes must be properly tightened.
-Depending on the accessories purchased, often the horn and the flat tip are attached to the converter at the factory.
-Check the tightness of the horn and flat tip by using the wrench set.
-Please refer to images in the Maintenance section of this manual.
-A loose horn or tip may cause damage to the generator circuitry or parts of the converter and horn.
-A loose horn may also show a fluctuation in wattage readings.
-Always use the wrenches supplied with the unit. - 7.
-If you will be using a Microtip or extender, remove the flat tip on the end of the replaceable tip probe, then attached the Microtip or extender in its place. - 8.
-Microtips must be used in pulse mode to prevent overheating which could potentially crack the tip.
-See page 15 for Microtip limits and contact us with questions.

-- 9. Horns and probe tips wear after normal usage.
-Using a severely worn probe tip can damage internal generator components. - 10.
+- 1. Plug the electrical line cord into the electrical outlet.
+If the unit is already on, depress the OFF key. - 2.
+If the optional foot switch is used, insert the plug into the jack located on the rear panel. - 3.
+Probes must be properly tightened.
+If the convertor and probe assembly is not already assembled; screw the probe onto the convertor and using the wrenches provided tighten it securely.
+Check the tightness of an already assembled probe by using the wrench set.
+Please refer to images in the Maintenance section of this manual for tightening instructions.
+A loose probe may cause damage to the generator circuitry or parts of the converter and probe.
+A loose probe may also show a fluctuation in wattage readings.
+Always use the wrenches supplied with the unit. - 4.
+Probes should be used in pulse mode to prevent overheating which could potentially crack the tip. - Note: Operating a probe continuously for extended times will damage the system and void the warranty.
+Contact a product specialist for assistance. - 5.
+Probe tips wear after normal usage.
+Using a severely worn probe tip can damage internal generator components. - 6.
 If using a laboratory stand, mount the convertor /probe assembly using a clamp.
-Be sure to secure the clamp to the upper section of the convertor housing only.
-Never secure the clamp to any other portion of the convertor/probe assembly.
-If you are using an acoustic enclosure mount the convertor properly in the convertor collar. - 11.
-Connect the converter cable to the power supply and then to the top of the convertor.
-Push the connectors in and turn the chrome rings clockwise 1/4 turn to secure the connectors. - 12.
+Be sure to secure the clamp to the upper section of the convertor housing only (see page 10).
+Do not secure the clamp to any other portion of the convertor/probe assembly. - 7.
+Connect the converter cable to the power supply. - 8.
 If the application requires long processing times we recommended chilling the sample and pulsing sonication.
-If processing for over 20 minutes the converter may get warm and require cooling with dry, compressed air.
-See converter cooling instructions in the Addendum.